stevendaye/slack-clone/README.md

 🔗 Production Link URL: Coming Soon 😉

-This is a lighweight or minimalistic version of Slack App.
+This is a lighweight version of Slack App.
 This clone covers the core fundamental features of Slack and what it was designed for: **Productivity Tool**.

 ## Status: In Progress